A very simple and healthy tomato and avocado salad from Panama.

 Most of the times, I place them on the counter and let them be, checking every day as indicated above.
 The ripening will take at least 3 days in my experience, but it greatly depends on the state the avocado was in when you bought it.

 However, if you want to accelerate the process a little bit, place the avocados in a brown paper bag together with an apple or a kiwi.
 The apples and kiwis contain a hormone that accelerates the ripening process.

-This recipe for Simple Avocado Tomato Salad with Lime – Panamanian Food is a salad recipe from Panama.
+This recipe for tomato and avocado salad is a salad recipe from Panama.
 From all the countries participating in this year Soccer/Football World Cup, Panama was the country posing the most difficulties when it came to choosing a recipe.

 Like in the case of Peru, the main difficulty consisted in being able to find a recipe which didn’t include produce typical for those regions, vegetables that I am not able to buy in Germany.
 I was considering of making a typical Panamanian chicken and rice dish, but then I remember that I already have a arroz con pollo recipe on my blog, Puerto Rico style.

-So, this Simple Avocado Tomato Salad with Lime it was.
+So, this simple avocado and tomato salad with lime it was.
 An easy recipe, using very few and very common ingredients, but something I know anybody would love.

 You can have this avocado and tomato salad as a very light and healthy lunch or dinner, on its own with just a little bread on the side.

 - 1 avocado

 - 2 medium tomatoes